 The current dynamic is too centered on “otherness” and overlooks the shared mission that should unite foundations and nonprofits.
 This does not foster much honest communication between the two, let alone a transparent conversation about common challenges and shared goals.

 In a way, there is a systemic flaw in the nonprofit financial model: the source of capital (donors) is almost entirely disconnected from the use of capital (clients).
+As such, this can make it significantly harder to achieve the goals that you have set out to achieve, and without the best financial model that you can come up with, your finances are only going to suffer as a result.
+And this is where the disconnect comes into play.
 Nonprofits become a link between the two, which creates a scenario in which a nonprofit’s financial stability depends far more on fundraising excellence than on programmatic excellence.
 As a result, a nonprofit’s long-term goals become more focused on financial sustainability than on systemic change… leaving grantmakers frustrated because many of their foundations were created in order to change broken systems.

 So, as it turns out, philanthropists interested in systemic change might need to look first at changing the system of philanthropy itself.